ahmdaa/Wordbuzz/README.md

 - [X] User can sign up for a new account
 - [X] User can log in to their account
 - [ ] User can save and access their settings and individual progress
-- [ ] User can access word definitions
+- [ ] User can access random word definitions
 - [ ] User can access examples of correct word usage in a sentence
 - [ ] User can test their knowledge by playing word games/challenges

 **Optional Nice-to-have Stories**

 * User receives a daily word challenge
-* User can favorite a word and access their “favorite words” list
+* User can favorite a word and access their a list of their favorite words
 * User can choose a word difficulty level
 * User can choose a word category
 * User can specify a language